andrewhu-uw/PLAssess/README.md

 With VS Code you should be able to run the task `test`.

+#### When Tests Fail

+Be careful about counting which tests fail.
+If a beforeAll hook fails, it doesn't run the entire suite, so it only looks like one test failed, when the entire suite failed.

 ### Writing Tests

 You can look at the Mocha and Chai documentation, but there are a couple tricky things to remember.